yannxou/RefaceCPLiveControl/README.md

 #### F | *Track actions*

 * Press and release the key to toggle the Clip/Device view.
+* Press and hold + D# to select to the previous track.
+* Press and hold + E to select to the next track.

 #### G ⏐ *Loop actions*